OpenMPDK/dss-ansible/README.md

 All hosts in the [servers] and [clients] groups must have `tcp_ip_list` and `rocev2_ip_list` lists defined.

-`tcp_ip_list` represents a list of IPV4 addresses, IPV6 addresses, or resolvable hostnames to be used for front-end traffic in the TESS cluster.
+`tcp_ip_list` represents a list of IPV4 addresses, IPV6 addresses, or resolvable hostnames to be used for front-end traffic in the DSS cluster.
 This includes all MinIO client, AI Benchmark, S3 Benchmark, and Datamover traffic.
 All hosts in [servers] and [clients] groups must have a populated `tcp_ip_list` list var defined.
 Please reference the above sample inventory for example.
 While not optimal, it is possible to use the same IPs defined in the `rocev2_ip_list` for `tcp_ip_list`.